Free Product Market Fit Survey Template

 Frequently Asked Questions

-The Sean Ellis test measures product-market fit by asking users "How would you feel if you could no longer use this product?"
+The Sean Ellis product market fit test measures PMF by asking users "How would you feel if you could no longer use this product?"
 If 40% or more answer "very disappointed," your product has achieved product-market fit.

 How many responses do I need for a valid PMF score?